What are My Pregnancy Options at 20?

 6 Questions to Ask When Considering Adoption in Your 20s

-If you, as a woman in your 20s, are experiencing an unplanned pregnancy, it’s normal to feel stressed.
-This is a life-changing experience, and it may be one that you weren’t quite ready for.
-If you are 20 years old, pregnant, scared and unsure of what to do, it’s okay that you are feeling these things.
-The first thing to know, though, is that you aren’t alone.
-Sometimes feelings of shame accompany an unplanned pregnancy, but we hope you’ll leave those at the door as you read this article.
+As a woman in your 20s experiencing an unplanned pregnancy, scared and unsure of what to do, it’s OK!
+The first thing to know is that you aren’t alone.
 You aren’t the first woman to feel unsure about an unplanned pregnancy, and you won’t be the last.

 “I’m 20.
 Should I keep my baby?”

-If the answer to this question is yes, you may not need to consider adoption as an option.
+Whatever your age, if the answer to this question is yes, you may not need to consider adoption as an option.
 No one should ever try to convince you not to parent if you feel that you are ready to do so, even if you are only in your 20s.
 This is your decision and your decision alone.
-However, if you aren’t sure that you’re ready to be a mother, then there are some additional questions you may want to consider.
+However, if you aren’t sure that you’re ready to be a mother, or if you’re already raising children and aren‘t sure you're ready for another baby, then there are some additional questions you may want to consider.

 2. Am I financially prepared to raise a child?